Persona 3 Reload: Marketing and release

 Persona 3 Reload released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on February 2, 2024.
 From launch until August 2025, it was available to play on Xbox Game Pass.
 A Nintendo Switch 2 version of the game was announced during the July 2025 Nintendo Direct Partner Showcase presentation and was released on October 23, 2025.
 Alongside the standard edition, a Digital Deluxe and Digital Premium Edition are also available.
 Both editions bundle the game with a digital soundtrack and artbook, while the Premium version additionally comes with a downloadable content (DLC) pack of in-game extras.
 A physical collector's edition, dubbed the "Aigis Edition", comes with unique packaging, physical versions of the artbook and soundtrack, a large bust of the character Aigis, and vouchers for the DLC pack.
 The PlayStation 4 version of the game offers a free upgrade to the PlayStation 5 version and the physical Xbox release supports the Smart Delivery function between Xbox One and Xbox Series X depending on where the game is installed.

 A demo, which allows players access to the first half of the game and one of the bosses - akin to Metaphor: ReFantazios demo - was released on April 9, 2025, a year after the game's release; much like the aforementioned Metaphor demo, save data could be transferred to the full game.
 This demo was released on Nintendo Switch 2 on September 12, 2025, ahead of the title's release the following month.

-According to producer Kazuhisa Wada and Yoshihiro Komori, who directed the game's Nintendo Switch 2 port, Reload was initially planned to release for the original Nintendo Switch earlier in development, but said version was ultimately scrapped due to performance issues that would've necessitated a longer optimization period and potential redesigns of the user interface and art.
+According to producer Kazuhisa Wada and Yoshihiro Komori, who directed the game's Nintendo Switch 2 port, Reload was initially planned to release for the original Nintendo Switch earlier in development, but said version was ultimately scrapped due to performance issues that would've necessitated a longer optimization period and potential redesigns of the user interface and art, both of which being factors that made their intentions of simultaneously releasing with the other platforms impossible.